Eighth Amendment to the United States Constitution: Evolving standards of decency

-Originalists, like Justice Antonin Scalia, argue that societies may rot instead of maturing and may decrease in virtue or wisdom instead of increasing.
+Originalists like Justice Scalia argue that societies may rot instead of maturing and may decrease in virtue or wisdom instead of increasing.
 Thus, they say, the framers wanted the amendment understood as it was written and ratified, instead of morphing as times change, and in any event legislators are more competent than judges to take the pulse of the public as to changing standards of decency.

 The "evolving standards" test has been subject to scholarly criticism.
 For example, law professor John Stinneford asserts that the "evolving standards" test misinterprets the Eighth Amendment:

 The Framers of the Bill of Rights understood the word "unusual" to mean "contrary to long usage."
 Recognition of the word's original meaning will precisely invert the "evolving standards of decency" test, and ask the Court to compare challenged punishments with the longstanding principles and precedents of the common law, rather than shifting and nebulous notions of "societal consensus" and contemporary "standards of decency.

 On the other hand, law professor Dennis Baker defends the evolving standards of decency test as advancing the moral purpose of the Eighth Amendment to ban the inflicting of unjust, oppressive, or disproportional punishments by a state on its citizens.